patrickbwarren/transam-triton/EMULATOR.md

 Thus we see `A | M == A` returns false only if the bit in memory is '1' and the corresponding bit in the EPROM is '0'.
 This would correspond to an improperly erased bit in the EPROM.
-When applied to the A and M _registers_, this tests all 8 bits in parallel, and if the result of the final comparison is non-zero then at least one of these bits failed (in the 8080, the truth of a comparison test is represented by '0' for true and '1' for false).
+When applied to the A and M registers, this tests all 8 bits in parallel, and if the result of the final comparison is non-zero then at least one of these bits failed (in the 8080, the truth of a comparison test is represented by '0' for true and '1' for false).
 Again, there is a